citusdata/citus_docs/ref_arch/multi_tenant.rst

 .. note::

   Don't forget that even when this process finishes there is more to do!
 The new node will be available in the system, but at this point no tenants are stored on it so **Citus will not yet run any queries there**.
+Below we'll explore how to move existing data to the new nodes.

 Node addition takes around five minutes.
 Refresh the browser until the change-in-progress message disappears.
 Next select the "Nodes" tab in the Cloud Console.
 You should see three nodes listed.
 Notice how the new node has no data on it (data size = 0 bytes):